neiltranterralogic/roku_builder/README.md

 #### Stages

 The defualt configuration file has two stages, production and staging.
-Each stage a git referance (branch) and a key that is used for packaging that stage.
+Each has a stage a git referance (branch) and a key that is used for packaging that stage.
 Each key consists of the password for the key (password) and a package that has been signed with the key (keyed_pkg).
 You can add or remove as many stages as you require.
 You have to have at least one stage to package your app.

 #### Sideloading